Pinoy Family Recipes

 • 1 piece Onion (slice)

-• 2 tbsp Fish Sauce (adjust to taste)
+• 1 tbsp Fish Sauce (adjust according to your preference)

 • Black pepper (to taste)